 My first presets were so heavily post processed (vignette, sepia) that it hurts my eyes to look at these pictures again.

 Always ask yourself the question : am I taking the picture of someone's else picture ?
 Juxtapositions can be fun, but usually you are just using someone's else creativity to make your own pictures look better.

 Great model, great fashion photographer (and great Arch …) but what's my achievement here ?

-So, found a lot of these mistakes in your pictures?
-Don't worry, it is normal.
-Like any discipline, there is a learning curve in street photography.
+Have you found some of these patterns in your pictures?
+Don't worry, it is part of the learning curve.
 And it is much steeper than just going out with a camera and shooting strangers.
-Be resilient, learn from these mistakes, look at other photographers' work and you'll soon start to improve.
+Be resilient, learn from these mistakes, look at other photographers' work and you'll soon start to see improvements in your pictures.